nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 - You may edit the person to have multiple tags by specifying the `t/` prefix multiple times.
 - If you specify at least one tag with this command, all old tags will be replaced.
   - If you wish to add to the existing tags of the person, use the [`addTagPerson` command](#31-adding-tags-to-a-person-addtagperson) instead.
+  - If you wish to delete an existing tag of the person, use the [`deleteTagPerson` command](#36-deleting-tags-from-a-person-deletetagperson) instead.
   - Specifying `t/` without any tags will clear all existing tags of the person.

 <h4>Example:</h4>